 CRITICAL MACRO FINANCE

 With five contributing writers from UWE Bristol, Critical Macro Finance is a bold financial economics blog “working towards a critical re-articulation of the role of finance and money in economic theory and practice.”
 Producing research focused on macroeconomics, finance, and accumulation, this blog’s writers describe their approach as the “political economy of finance”.

 DASH OF INSIGHT

-Money, Banking, and Financial Markets is a blog created Stephen G. Cecchetti who is a Professor of International Economics at the Brandeis International Business School and Kermit L. Schoenholtz who is a Professor of Management Practice in the Department of Economics of New York University’s Leonard N. Stern School of Business.
-They’ve co-authored a textbook and now their blog focuses on teaching readers finance and economics.
+Money, Banking, and Financial Markets blog focuses on teaching finance and economics, making it a great blog for anyone wanting to learn more about the finance aspect of economics.
+This blog was created by Stephen G. Cecchetti (Rosen Family Chair in International Finance at the Brandeis International Business School), and Kermit L. Schoenholtz (Professor of the History of Financial Institutions and Markets at New York University’s Leonard N. Stern School of Business).
+The two have co-authored a textbook and much like the textbook, this blog focuses on general finance and economic education.